david47k/boxbopper/README.md

 A sokoban-style game in rust.

 It includes:
+- a console game
 - a web game (rust/wasm/javascript)
-- a console game
-- a tool that will create and solve levels (multithreaded and optimised, using an exhaustive search)
+- a tool that will create and solve levels

-# boxbopperconsole (game)
+# boxboppertui (game for terminal)

 ### Building